-I made an 18th century cannon.
-It’s a pseudo-replica of a 12-pdr bronze cannon cast by the Verbruggen family in England in 1780.
+In 2016 I made an 18th century cannon.
+It’s a pseudo-replica of a 12-pdr bronze cannon cast by the Verbruggen family in England made in 1780.
 The actual cannon weighed 21 hundredweight (2352 pounds) and was 6’6” long.

-My cannon and carriage weigh about 500 grams and is about 5.5 inches long.
-My cannon will fire 1/4 inch steel balls that weigh about 1 gram.
-Or it should fire them.
+My cannon with carriage weighs about 500 grams and is about 5.5 inches long.
+My cannon is designed to fire 1/4 inch steel balls that weigh about 1 gram.
+Or it may fire them.
 I haven’t actually tested the cannon yet.

 A ball bearing can be rolled down the bore.
-It can be secured by ramming a small piece of tissue paper down the bore.
+It can be secured with a small piece of tissue paper.

 Once fired, the other tool can be used to clean the cannon and remove any residue from the bore.

 I did experiment once with a fuse and a charge in an aluminum pan.
 It sort of fizzled.
 I don’t know if my cannon will actually work.
 But it is fun to imagine a 4 charge battery.